Snake River Basin

 The 1,000-mile Snake River flows into the Columbia, the largest North American river entering the Pacific Ocean.
 The Snake generates power for millions of people; supports vibrant tribal and agricultural communities and fisheries; is enjoyed by recreationists; and is a major vein for regional commerce.

-Yet, if ever there was a need for speed in conservation, it is here.
+Yet, if ever there was a need for speed and scale in conservation, it is here.
 As a result of heavy use, the Snake’s flow and water velocities have decreased, leaving much of the river slow and shallow.
-Streamside vegetation that would have shaded and cooled the river is gone in many places.
-And agricultural runoff in the region promotes harmful methylmercury production.
+Agricultural runoff in the region contributes to harmful algal blooms (HABs) and toxic methylmercury production in downstream reservoirs.
+Streamside vegetation that would have shaded and cooled its tributaries is gone in many places.

 At A Glance